Zhang Jiewen: Asian Junior Championships

-BWF Superseries
+BWF Superseries (4 titles, 3 runners-up)

 The BWF Superseries, which was launched on 14 December 2006 and implemented in 2007, is a series of elite badminton tournaments, sanctioned by the Badminton World Federation (BWF).
 BWF Superseries levels are Superseries and Superseries Premier.
 A season of Superseries consists of twelve tournaments around the world that have been introduced since 2011.
 Successful players are invited to the Superseries Finals, which are held at the end of each year.